-Major growth in the Old Catton, Sprowston, Rackheath, Thorpe St Andrew growth triangle, and at Cringleford, Easton/Costessey, Hethersett, Long Stratton and Wymondham will be masterplanned as attractive, well-serviced, integrated, mixed use development using a recognised design process giving local people an opportunity to shape development.
+Major growth [in the Old Catton, Sprowston, Rackheath, Thorpe St Andrew growth triangle, and] at Cringleford, Easton/Costessey, Hethersett, Long Stratton and Wymondham will be masterplanned as attractive, well-serviced, integrated, mixed use development using a recognised design process giving local people an opportunity to shape development.
 Development will achieve the highest possible standards of design and aim to address current service and infrastructure deficiencies to benefit existing communities.
 In addition each major development location will:

-- deliver healthy, sustainable communities with locally distinctive design and high quality green infrastructure within the development and contributing to the surrounding network - provide for a wide range of housing need including giving serious consideration to the provision of sites for Gypsies and Travellers - achieve a high level of self containment while integrating well with neighbouring communities - achieve a major shift away from cardependency and be designed around walking and cycling for local journeys and public transport for longer journeys - include Sustainable Drainage Systems (SuDS), on site or nearby renewable energy generation, for example large-scale wind turbines/farms and biomass fuelled Combined Heat Power and Cooling (CHPC), and water saving technologies - include new or expanded education provision addressing the needs of the 0-19 age range, local retail and other services,

-- community and recreational facilities, small-scale employment opportunities and primary healthcare facilities - ensure high quality telecommunications and adequate energy supply and sewerage infrastructure
+- deliver healthy, sustainable communities with locally distinctive design and high quality green infrastructure within the development and contributing to the surrounding network - provide for a wide range of housing need including giving serious consideration to the provision of sites for Gypsies and Travellers - seek to achieve a high level of self containment through the provision of services to support the new development while integrating well with neighbouring communities - achieve a major shift away from car-dependency and be designed around walking and cycling for local journeys and public transport for longer journeys - include Sustainable Drainage Systems (SuDS), on site or nearby renewable energy generation, for example large-scale wind turbines/farms and biomass fuelled Combined Heat Power and Cooling (CHPC), and water saving technologies - include new or expanded education provision addressing the needs of the 0-19 age range, local retail and other services, community, police and recreational facilities, small-scale employment opportunities and primary healthcare facilities - ensure high quality telecommunications and adequate energy supply and sewerage infrastructure.